 We all love a good road trip.
 Now you can cruise around South Australia and check out all the large format art that’s popped up over the years!
-With the recent Colour Tumby Street Art Festival producing some incredible pieces, plus our everlasting love of silo art, there’s a lot to feast your eyes on for your next road trip.
+We have recently updated this list to include some new additions, so there’s a lot to feast your eyes on for your next road trip.

-So, to make things easier for you, here’s a list of where to find South Australia’s large format, regional art, and a map of how to get there.
+So, to make things easier for you, here’s a list of where to find South Australia’s large format, regional art, and a map (at the bottom of the article) showing how to get there.

 In 2017, Brisbane artist Guido van Helten helped put the sleepy little town of Coonalpyn on the map by bringing a set of huge silos to life with his hard work.
 The portrayal of children represents the future of Coonalpyn.
 Standing at 30m high, this larger than life celebration of the youth and promise of children is worth stopping to admire.

 Painted by !
 N I T S U A & supported by Shmick, this new addition to the silo trail was finished in September 2019.